tmassoni13/Circuit-Board-AI/README.md

 ## Updating From GitHub

-After pushing changes from the development computer, update the Jetson by double-clicking the desktop icon named `Update PCB Inspector`, or run this from the project folder:
+After pushing changes from the development computer, update the Jetson by double-clicking the desktop icon named `Update PCB AI`, or run this from the project folder:

 ```bash